Mobile-hub/gatsby-auth-starter-aws-amplify/README.md

 - 404 Error Page
 - Robots.txt Setup

+## Disclaimer

+Running amplify commands may result in charges to your AWS account.
+You will incur charges for the services used in these modules.
+The pricing for each service is available on that service's pricing page.

 ## How to deploy to the Amplify console?

 Click the button to deploy a fullstack app in your AWS account: